Doodles and blobs on a lined page: convex quasi-envelops of traversing flows on surfaces: Introduction

-Let us set the stage for them in a more formal way.
-Let $X$ be a compact surface with boundary and $v$ a {\sf traversing} vector field on $X$ (see Definition \ref{def.2.3XXX}).
-As a function of a point $x \in X$, the $v$-trajectory $\g_x \subset X$ through $x$ exhibits a discontinuous behavior in the vicinity of any ``concave" point $x_0 \in \d_2^+X(v)$ \cite{K1}.
+Let us set the stage for these results in a more formal way.
+Let $X$ be a compact surface with boundary and $v$ a {\sf traversing} vector field (see Definition \ref{def.2.3XXX}) on $X$.
+As a function of a point $x \in X$, the $v$-trajectory $\g_x \subset X$ through $x$ exhibits a discontinuous behavior in the vicinity of any ``concave" point (see Definition \ref{def.1.2}) of the boundary \cite{K1}.
 In order to get around this fundamental difficulty, we ``envelop" the pair $(X, v)$ into a pair $(\hat X, \hat v)$, where an ambient compact surface $\hat X \supset X$ with a traversing vector field $\hat v$, is such that:

 {\sf (1)} $\d \hat X$ is convex (see Definition \ref{def.1.2}) with respect to the $\hat v$-flow on $\hat X$,

 {\sf (2)} $\hat v|_X = v$.

 Without lost of generality, the reader may think of $\hat X$ as residing in the cylinder $\R \times S^1$ or in the strip $\R \times [0, 1]$ and the vector field $\hat v$ as being the unit vector field, tangent to the leaves of the product foliation $\mathcal F(\hat v)$.